If you are checking out subwoofers, there are two main factors or tradeoffs to consider – bass production and sound quality.

 The fact is, in most cases, if a subwoofer can produce a tremendous amount of bass, the sound quality won’t be great.
 This is why there are essentially two types of subwoofers being marketed today:

-SQ or sound quality subwoofers are designed to accurately reproduce sound with clarity and fidelity at the expose of producing a massive bass output.
+SQ or sound quality subwoofers are designed to accurately reproduce sound with clarity and fidelity at the expense of producing a massive bass output.
 SPL or Sound Pressure Level subwoofers are designed to produce thundering and earth-shaking bass but at the expense of sound quality in terms of accuracy.

 Let’s get into more details.
 What is the difference between SQ (Sound Quality) Subwoofers and SPL (Sound Pressure Levels) Subwoofers?
 Which is better?
 Which should you choose as a music lover or audiophile?